flanksource/docs/mission-control/docs/guide/views/concepts/tables.md

   icon: material-symbols:table-chart
 ---

 A view can generate a single table.
-The table supports a rich set of column types that determine how data persisted and displayed and formatted in your dashboards.
+The table supports a rich set of column types that determine how data is persisted, displayed, and formatted in your dashboards.
 Each column type provides specific formatting and visualization capabilities.

 ## Columns